sudhanshu-j/SuperCarSphere/README.md

 3. Technologies Used

-       • HTML5: Structure of the website.
+       • HTML5: Structure of the webpage.

        • CSS3: Styling and layout of the web pages.